 Project Goals

-The Hilton Project seeks to empower women and girls economically through sustainable agriculture, with the broader aim of addressing social and economic challenges affecting vulnerable communities.
+The Project seeks to economic empower women and girls through sustainable agriculture, with the broader aim of addressing social and economic challenges affecting vulnerable communities.
 Specifically, the project is designed to:

-• Reduce poverty by equipping women with viable income‑generating skills
+- Reduce poverty by equipping women and girls with viable income‑generating skills

 Through targeted training, land access, and ongoing technical support, the project aims to create lasting positive change in the lives of women and their families.